virajdesaiofficial/Spacify1.0/README.md

 node, v19.5.0
 nvm, v0.35.3
 npm, v9.4.0
 Java SDK 11 or newer
 Spring Boot
 PostGreSQL server
 PgAdmin
 IntelliJ 2022 (any 2022 version works)

-1. Clone the project into IntelliJ
+1. Clone the project into IntelliJ.
-2. Run the queries in the important-queries.sql file to setup the databaase schema
+2. Run the queries in the important-queries.sql file to setup the databaase schema.
 3. Run the spacify-portal and spacify-engine applications to bring up the back end servers.
-4. Navigate to spacify-ui module via the terminal
+4. Navigate to spacify-ui module via the terminal.
 5. Run npm install
 6. Run npm start
 7. Now open http://localhost:3000 in your borwser to view the application.